dasha7879/ttc2/descriptions/stage5.md

 ### Master Contract Enhancements
 - Integrate a voting system within the master contract to manage proposals regarding the reward distribution.
-- The voting system should allow only admin to initiate a vote on a proposal, which then opens a 24-hour voting window.
+- The voting system should allow only admin to initiate a vote on a proposal (only 24 hours after the end of the previous vote), which then opens a 24-hour voting window.

 ### Voting Process
 - **Initiating a Vote:** Any user can submit a proposal for a change.
-Upon submission, the proposal is assigned a unique identifier, and a 24-hour countdown begins.
+Upon submission, 24-hour countdown begins.
 - **Casting Votes:** Users vote "For" or "Against" a proposal.
 The power of each user's vote is equal to each other.
+- **End of Voting:** After the voting period ends, any user can initiate end of voting process.
 - **Counting Votes:** After the voting period ends, the votes are tallied.
 If the number of "For" votes surpasses the "Against" votes, the proposal is considered approved.
 - **Implementing Changes:** Approved proposals are then implemented.
 For changes to the reward distribution, the new values becomes active immediately following approval.
 - **NOTE️️️️‼️:** Situations with falsification of votes from one person do not need to be validated.
 This will simplify the task and focus on the main idea.